prolificinteractive/Yoshi/README.md

 #### Clipboard copy
 Long press on any cell of the Yoshi Menu to copy the subtitle.

-#### Custom nib support
+#### Custom your cell UI

 You can custom Yoshi menu cells using nib file.
-To support custom UI, create your own `UITableViewCell` subclass, and provide a `YoshiResuableCellDataSource` instance referencing to your cell.
+To support custom UI, provide a `YoshiResuableCellDataSource` instance referencing to your custom cell.

+* With Nib file

 ```swift
 private final class CustomMenuCellDataSource: YoshiResuableCellDataSource {